 - Sonya Negriff, Kaiser Permanente Southern California, Site PI

-- Karen Coleman, Kaiser Permanente Southern California, Stakeholder Engagement Lead
+- Karen Coleman, Kaiser Permanente Southern California, Patient and Family Partner Engagement Lead

 - Yihe Daida, Kaiser Permanente Hawaii, Site PI